liferay/clay/next.clayui.com/content/docs/css/components/forms/text-input-multi-select.md

 ---
 title: "Multi Select"
-description: "Multi select is the field type that allows writing text to create “tags” that are represented in the shape of labels.
-This components counts with auto complete feature."
+description: "Multi select is the field type that allows writing text to create “tags” that are represented in the shape of labels."
 ---

 <div class="nav-toc">